rosiejs/rosie/README.md

 });
 ```

-## Extending child factories and nested attributes
+## Nested Factories

-You can use the extend function with a second argument to add the factory as a 'child' factory instead.
-The attributes and options of the child factory are exposed on the parent as nested attributes, using the `attribute__childAttr` syntax (double underscores).
+You can use the `extend` method with a second argument to add the factory as a nested factory instead.
+The attributes and options of the nested factory are exposed on the parent as nested attributes, using the `attribute__childAttr` syntax (those are double underscores).
 You can use this with both registered and unregistered factories.

 ```js
 // factories/registered-game-with-player.js